meng-xu-cs/rusmart/doc/book/src/syntax.md

-As `#[smt_type]` is also a Rust type while `#[smt_impl]`, `#[smt_spec]`, `#[smt_axiom]` are Rust functions, their names should also follow the naming convention of Rust and functions, respectively.
+As `#[smt_type]` is also a Rust type while `#[smt_impl]`, `#[smt_spec]`, `#[smt_axiom]` are Rust functions, their names should also follow the naming convention of Rust type and functions, respectively.